 Byelaws must be ‘confirmed’ (approved) by a secretary of state for the government before they can come into force.
 Before applying for approval, councils have to advertise any proposed byelaws in the local press to give members of the public a chance to comment on them.

-We has a large number of local byelaws for the Leeds area.
+We have a large number of local byelaws for the Leeds area.

 You can find out more about local byelaws from the central government department for communities and local government website by looking in the Documents section on this page or following the link to central government department for communities and local government website in the External links section.